daksh-mor/ChoreoAI/README.md

 - Simple KNN approaches can be effective for small datasets before scaling to transformers

 ## Note

+- If i am being honest what actually happened was that after making alll the documentation and all when i was making the proposal i cam to know that i actually used the training data itself instead of val while text to dance and dance to text multimodal testing so thats why my initial results were too good but then i realised that the models were not working as expected so i fixed the readme.md with the correct result but still in some documentation if you found that the model worked very great please ignore as it was on trainin dataset.

 - Each task has detailed documentation available in its respective folder.
 Please refer to the following files for more information:
   - [First Documentation](src/dance_animation/documentation_01.md)